 The women looked at me, with eyes as big as saucers.
 I quickly added, “You can verify what I said by checking on the web – and you should check, don’t take my word or anyone’s word for it – but I’m very confident that what I’ve just said is accurate.”

-What does baby say?
+What does baby say at 4 months?

 I hear this over and over from mothers.
 I hear this from nurses, lactation consultants, childbirth educators and others in cities where I teach.
 It’s not a local thing.
 All across the country, wherever I go, this is what I hear.
 What do mothers hear?